Anti-Soviet resistance in Moldova: Aftermath

 Maria Buruiană, who had no history of violent actions, was released in the summer of 1956.
 Vladimir Teodorovich, one of the founders and commanders of the Black Army, returned to his homeland in 1972 after serving his sentence.

 One of the fighters, Simion Margarinth, hid for 25 years with a sympathetic peasant woman, Yelizaveta Vartoshu.
 In 1972, he met with the returning Teodorovich.
-Margarinth was discovered by the authorities in 1975, arrested while trying to resist, but released two weeks later and accepted into the collective farm.
+Margarinth was discovered by the authorities in 1975 and arrested while trying to resist, but released two weeks later and accepted onto a collective farm.
 He was distinguished by his conscientious work and deep religiousness.
 He died in 1988.